• Skip to main content

 Ingredients

-• ½ cup dill heads and stalks OR
+• ½ bunch fresh dill with stalks or dill heads with stalks

-• 1 tablespoon dried dill seed and dill weed each OR
+• 1 tablespoon dried dill seed or dill weed

 Instructions

-• In a quart size jar, add garlic, dill and/or other spices.
-Pack the cucumbers tightly on top of the spices.
+• In a half-gallon size jar, place a few leaves to the bottom and add dried pepper.
+Pack the cucumbers tightly on top of the leaves about ⅓ of the way.

 Nutrition Information